zokradonh/kopano-docker/core/README.md

 Depending on the overall performance of the system and the amount of user the first execution of this command will take a moment before it produces any output.
 This is since this command kicks off the mailbox creation for the users.

 See https://documentation.kopano.io/kopanocore_administrator_manual/configure_kc_components.html#testing-ldap-configuration for more information.

+## Ports & Proxying

+- kopano-server is configured to listen on the ports 236 (plain) and 237 (https)
+- kopano-ical is configured to listen on the port 8080, but the web container is also configured to proxy access to http(s)://FQDN/caldav to kopano-ical
+- kopano-gateway is configured to listen on IMAP traffic on port 143.
+Pop3 is deactivated by default but whould be listening on port 110.
+Pop3s and IMAPs are currently not configured. (see https://github.com/zokradonh/kopano-docker/issues/16 for more details).